The Netherlands Institute for Radio Astronomy (ASTRON) and the Joint Institute for VLBI ERIC (JIVE) have positions available for

 The available positions are open to applicants from all countries.
 JUMPING JIVE will specifically sponsor the positions for applications from African countries.

-Successful candidates will be appointed to a mentor and will acquire a deep/inside knowledge and understanding of all aspects of the operations of world-class instruments.
+Successful candidates will acquire a deep/inside knowledge and understanding of all aspects of the operations of world-class instruments.
 Moreover, they will strongly benefit from the daily interaction with our scientists, engineers, and support staff, who all work in close collaboration at our institute.

 At the beginning of the LOFAR training, the applicant will be initiated to the capabilities of the hardware and the software pipelines and their data products.
 She/He will be exposed to the active complex array science operations, learning how to master them independently.
 The involved procedures will include: